pymupdf/PyMuPDF/docs/pixmap.rst

       Return the most frequently used color and its relative frequency.

-      :arg rect_like clip: a rectangle inside :attr:`Pixmap.irect`.
+      :arg rect_like clip: A rectangle inside :attr:`Pixmap.irect`.
 If provided, only those pixels are considered.
 This allows inspecting sub-rectangles of a given pixmap directly -- instead of building sub-pixmaps.
-      :rtype: tuple[float, bytes]
+      :rtype: tuple
       :returns: A tuple `(ratio, pixel)` where `0 < ratio <= 1` and *pixel* is the pixel value of the color.
 Use this to decide if the image is "almost" unicolor: a response `(0.95, b"\x00\x00\x00")` means that 95% of all pixels are black.
 See an example here :ref:`RecipesImages_P`.